 Many applications using QR codes do not specifically display the URL of the target action, especially while using payment gateways.
-When attempting to open sites, it would usually display the hyperlink, but for hackers and cyber-criminals use URL shorteners to hide the final link.
+When attempting to open sites, it would usually display the hyperlink, but hackers and cyber-criminals use URL shorteners to hide the final link.
 Moreover, the URL displayed upon scanning a QR code by a mobile device might not be displayed completely on the mobile browser.

-What are QRishing scams
+What are QRishing scams?

 QRishing translates into Phishing with the involvement of QR codes.
 Security concerns about QRishing were raised first years ago but were not as much of a problem as they are now.
 As QRishing attacks start becoming common, research by Carnegie Mellon University, the first of its kind, titled The Susceptibility of Smartphone Users to QR Code Phishing Attacks has been conducted to find the extent of the problem and possible vulnerabilities.

-Just like Phishing attacks through emails, curiosity is what cyber criminals use for making users scan malicious QR codes.
+Just like Phishing attacks through emails, curiosity is what cybercriminals use for making users scan malicious QR codes.
 Email phishing has been a known security concern for quite some time, because of which all major web servers have developed measures to counter it.
 The same doesn’t seem to be true with QRishing which is less known, less investigated and almost totally unstoppable.

-How is QRishing done and with what purpose
+How is QRishing done and with what purpose?

 QRishing uses socially engineered bait to make potential victims scan the code.
 The following methods have been used for the same:

 - Pasting a transparent sheath malicious QR code on top of a genuine QR code: This was first observed in banks where people would be very confident of scanning the QR code and must be in use elsewhere as well.
 The reason for believing in the authenticity of the code is the location it has been placed.
-Eg. If a user is standing inside a reputed bank or a government office, there are high chances to trust on any QR code in the premises because of the trust on the brand.
+Eg. If a user is standing inside a reputed bank or a government office, there are high chances to trust any QR code on the premises because of the trust in the brand.
 In such a situation, cyber-criminals paste a transparent sheath of the malicious QR code above the genuine one.

 - Changing the company details above the QR code: To deceive the users into believing they would be scanning a genuine QR code, the hacker would use the QR code on a poster mentioning a genuine brand.
-Eg. A banner, pamphlet or poster on the street mentioning a reputed bank would ask users to scan the QR code on it.
+Eg. A banner, pamphlet, or poster on the street mentioning a reputed bank would ask users to scan the QR code on it.
 The QR code would, in turn, be a phishing attempt that the victim might not be able to recognize.

 - Using QR codes as a discount voucher: People love discounts, and cyber-criminals know that very well.
 Using QR codes to lead to a discount voucher for leading online brands like Amazon is used a lot for QRishing.
-Rather, a report on QR security issues shows that users are much more likely to open QR codes which offer discounts.
+Rather, a report on QR security issues shows that users are much more likely to open QR codes that offer discounts.

 While most of us are aware of email phishing and would think twice before sharing our credentials on a suspicious page, we receive through email, the same is not true with QR codes.
 If a user is directed to a QRishing page asking for his/her credentials, the user might not be able to suspect the scam and give away the credentials.